 Popular for its unique, characteristic taste, Manuka honey has a herbal, woody and earthy flavour.
 It’s clear with a warm amber hue, with quite a liquid consistency compared to other more common honeys.

 Here at HealthPost, our Natural Health Expert team ensure that all our NZ Manuka Honey products meet our strict standards for quality and purity.
-With our Better Choices Promise, you can trust you’re always making a healthy choice for you and your family’s wellbeing.
+With our Ethical by Nature Promise, you can trust you’re always making a healthy choice for you and your family’s wellbeing.
 Shop our range of Manuka honey online now.